-9,846.
-These treatment effects correspond to roughly one in ten plants in the treatment installing a new piece of equipment for particulate abatement (panel B).
-Third, overall we cannot reject that there was no change in the cost of abatement capital for treated plants (panel C, column 1).
-While the added capital costs for cyclones and bag filters are statistically significant, they are small, and offset in total costs by a negative point estimate in abatement capital for electrostatic precipitators (ESPs, column 5).
+mean).
+Plants may have multiple devices when they have multiple pieces of fuel-consuming equipment.13 Plants on average have 1.9 cyclones and 1.5 bag filters (panel B, control mean).
+Second, we cannot reject that there was no change in the cost of abatement capital for treated plants (panel C, column 1).
+The point estimate is that treatment decreased abatement capital by USD 3,467 (standard error 3,089) against an installed based of USD 44 thousand.
+There is some evidence of a small change in the composition of abatement capital towards cheaper devices.
+We estimate marginally statistically significant, but economically very small, increases in abatement capital for cyclones and bag filters.
+These devices are specific to particulate abatement and lower cost than other equipment.
+Total costs decline because of a negative point estimate in abatement capital for electrostatic precipitators (ESPs, column 5).
 An ESP, or dry scrubber, removes particles from stack gas through an electric charge and is much more costly to install and operate than other devices.

 Overall our estimates suggest negligible changes to abatement capital and to other inputs to abatement measured at the plant level.
-Plants have annual costs on the order of millions of US dollars and we observe shifts in abatement capital on the order of thousands of dollars and cannot reject that there is no change in abatement capital.
-This result echoes our prior argument that abatement capital is not a constraint on abatement in this setting because the command-and-control regime mandates equipment installation (Duflo et al., 2018).
+Plants have annual costs on the order of millions of US dollars and we observe shifts in abatement capital on the order of thousands of dollars and we cannot reject that there is no change in abatement capital.
+This result echoes our prior argument that abatement capital is not a constraint on abatement in this setting because the command-andcontrol regime mandates equipment installation (Duflo et al., 2018).
 The constraint instead is getting plants to maintain and run the equipment they do have.